O-I Glass (NYSE:OI) Releases FY 2021 Earnings Guidance

-A number of analysts recently weighed in on OI shares.
-TheStreet cut shares of O-I Glass from a b- rating to a c rating in a report on Monday.
-Truist began coverage on shares of O-I Glass in a research report on Monday, September 13th.
-They issued a positive rating and a $20.00 target price for the company.
-Truist Securities initiated coverage on shares of O-I Glass in a research report on Tuesday, September 14th.
-They set a buy rating and a $20.00 price objective for the company.
-Royal Bank of Canada decreased their target price on shares of O-I Glass from $16.00 to $15.00 and set a sector perform rating for the company in a report on Thursday.
-Finally, Loop Capital started coverage on shares of O-I Glass in a research report on Tuesday, October 5th.
-They issued a hold rating and a $16.00 price target for the company.
-Two equities research analysts have rated the stock with a sell rating, six have given a hold rating and five have given a buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of Hold and an average target price of $16.78.
+Several equities research analysts recently issued reports on OI shares.
+KeyCorp cut their price objective on O-I Glass from $13.00 to $12.00 and set an underweight rating on the stock in a report on Wednesday, October 27th.
+Truist assumed coverage on O-I Glass in a research note on Monday, September 13th.
+They issued a positive rating and a $20.00 price objective for the company.
+Seaport Global Securities upgraded O-I Glass from a neutral rating to a buy rating and set a $20.00 price objective for the company in a research note on Thursday, August 5th.
+TheStreet lowered O-I Glass from a b- rating to a c rating in a report on Monday, October 25th.
+Finally, Loop Capital began coverage on O-I Glass in a report on Tuesday, October 5th.
+They set a hold rating and a $16.00 price objective on the stock.
+Two analysts have rated the stock with a sell rating, six have given a hold rating and five have given a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of Hold and a consensus price target of $16.78.

 O-I Glass, Inc engages in manufacturing of glass products.
 It offers products to the food and beverage sectors.
 The firm operates through the following geographical segments: Americas, Europe, and Asia Pacific.
 The company was founded in 1929 and is headquartered in Perrysburg, OH.